 The largest gift from a private individual to a public institution at the time, the Penningtons’ magnificent gift came with only one directive: “…this should be the biggest and best nutrition research center in the country.”

-Thirty years later, Pennington Biomedical has emerged not only as a world leader in nutrition but a renowned authority in the science of helping people live longer healthier lives.
+Thirty-two years later, Pennington Biomedical has emerged not only as a world leader in nutrition but a renowned authority in the science of helping people live longer healthier lives.
 Pennington Biomedical scientists explore how diet and exercise can help maximize human performance and defend against dementia, diabetes and other chronic diseases that are shorten lifespan.

 Their approach involves examining everything from the tiniest fragments of DNA in a cell in basic science laboratories to the effectiveness of new medications in clinical trials food to exercise apps that can change the behavior of entire populations.